 When Deliveroo, the London-based food delivery start-up, announced plans to float in early 2021, there were hopes it would usher in a new era of major tech companies flocking to the City.
 At the end of April, Deliveroo floated with a value of £7.6 billion but fell by 30 percent on the first day of trading and hit a low of 228p the following month.

 The disappointing start of the Initial Public Offering (IPO), which was set to be the biggest London listing in a decade, comes after the delivery giant chose to list at the lower end of its target range amid growing concerns from investors.
-Chief among their concerns were the company’s dual-class share structure that would concentrate power in the hands of founder Will Shu, and fears over the sustainability of its business model and concerns over the legal status of its riders.
+Chief among their concerns was the company’s dual-class share structure that would concentrate power in the hands of founder Will Shu and fears over the sustainability of its business model and concerns over the legal status of its riders.

 Wise is a shiny financial technology unicorn that was already featured in our Silicon Roundabout blog about the flourishing London fintech sector back in May.
 They had a much less bumpy ride, becoming London’s biggest float of 2021 and on 7th July, Wise valuation reached £8.75 billion.